michael-psenka/citelink/README.md

 # Citelink

 Cite Link Changer (citelink) is a simple command-line tool that takes academic papers and turns the bibliography citation links into direct web links to the referenced paper.
-Since academic papers can be loaded with outside references, this can speed up background reading tremendously.
+Since academic papers can be packed with outside references, this can speed up background reading tremendously.

 ## Demo